Oluwafemi0908/Turtle-Crossing/README.md

-# Turtle-Crossing
-Help the turtle cross the road and dodge obstacles! 🐢🚗 This Python game challenges you to guide the turtle safely across a busy street, avoiding traffic.
-Simple, fun, and endlessly replayable.
-How far can your turtle go before getting hit? 🌟🎮
+# 🐢 Turtle Crossing Game

+A Python game where you help a turtle cross a busy road, dodging traffic along the way.
+Built with the Turtle graphics module for fun and simplicity!

+## 🚀 Features
+- Guide the turtle safely across the road
+- Avoid traffic and obstacles
+- Fun and addictive gameplay